kantamanidba/Postgresql-session-wait-event-history-monitoring/README.md

 Either use the default settings, or schedule jobs to run in other databases within your PostgreSQL DB instance.
 The pg_cron scheduler is set in the default PostgreSQL database named postgres.
 The pg_cron objects are created in this postgres database and all scheduling actions run in this database.

-To schedule jobs to run in other databases within your PostgreSQL DB instance

-Now connect to your required database in the instance and then create below objects.

 create table, which is going to hold all session details.

 ```